Gains-Orientered-Programming/MP1-WS-and-SOA/README.md

 - It maps over the partner data and generates a personalized message for each partner.
 - The message includes a salutation based on gender (Mr. or Mrs.) if gender information is available.
 - It also includes the partner's name and a weather forecast message.
-- The generated messages are logged to the console.
+- Generated messages are then sent to the mail for that partner

 ### Execution
 - The code first calls the `setGender` function to determine the gender of the partners.